Celebrating Dinas Llên

 Date: Saturday 28 March

-A collaboration between Ton Fawr / Big Wave and Aberystwyth University’s Dialogue Centre will bring contemporary public art pieces to the town’s streets.
-As part of the wider Heddwch a Chariad creative season, Stop for Peace will feature installations at two bus stops – Heol y Bont, Penparcau and Penglais Hill near Bronglais Hospital – exploring the theme of Positive Peace.
+A collaboration between Big Wave/Ton Fawr and Aberystwyth University’s Dialogue Centre brings contemporary public art pieces to the town’s streets.
+As part of the wider Heddwch a Chariad creative season, Stop for Peace will feature installations at three bus stops – two in Penparcau and one on Penglais Hill near Bronglais Hospital – exploring the theme of Positive Peace.
 The aim is to offer people a moment of reflection and mindfulness during their everyday journeys.
-The artwork on the bus stops can be seen from 28 March onwards.
+The artwork will appear on the bus stops during the last week of March.

 Writer in Residence Workshops